Guide to US Expat Taxes For Americans Living in Germany

 Now that you know IF you need to file US income taxes based on the minimum income threshold, you also need to understand which filing status you should use.

-To answer this question, you need to ask another one: Is your spouse a US citizen?
+To answer this question, ask another question: Is your spouse a US citizen?

 Child Tax Credits for Families Living Abroad

-Whether Married or Single, most expat parents can benefit from the Child Tax Credit.
-You can claim up to $1,600 per child in refundable child tax credits when you live abroad.
-Since most expats won’t owe US taxes, chances are you will receive the total amount as a tax return.
-Now that’s a win.
+Most expat parents can benefit from the Child Tax Credit, whether married or single.
+You can claim up to $1,700 per child in refundable child tax credits when you live abroad.
+Since most expats won’t owe US taxes, you will probably receive the total amount as a tax return.
+Yet another reason to file your US tax return on time.

 If you were hoping to receive the new, higher Child Tax Credit, you must have lived in the US for at least half of the tax year.
 Read more about if your child qualifies for the Child Tax Credit and exactly how much you could receive.

-MyExpatTaxes‘ tax software will automatically determine if you are eligible for a refund.
+MyExpatTaxes‘ tax software will automatically determine your eligibility for a refund.
 You can always ask a Tax Professional to review your prior year’s US tax returns to see if they are worth amending.

 Sure, you may know a bit about filing a 1040, but for Americans in Germany, there are several tax forms expats should be aware of when filing taxes.
 FEIE, FATCA, FTC, or FBAR are more than fancy acronyms.
 They are important documents you might need to file.